SamuelSwartzberg/flashcardifying_text_temp/ling.md

 »⟮The alphabet⟯« of ⟮＿a formal language＿⟯ is ⟮a set of tokens⟯.
 ⟮＿The alphabet＿⟯ is indicated with ⟮Σ⟯.
 ⟮The syntax of a formal language⟯ is often defined by ⟮a formal grammar⟯.
+»⟮A formal grammar⟯« is ⟮an algorithm for⟯ creating ⟮＿well-formed words＿⟯.
 In other words, a formal grammar generates a formal language.

 ### finite and infinite

-Formal languages are separated by size into finite and inifinte languages.
+⟮＿Formal languages＿⟯ are separated by size into ⟮＿finite＿⟯ and ⟮c_;＿inifinte＿⟯ languages.
-To define a finite formal language, besides specifying its syntax we could just list all well-formed words.
+To define a ⟮＿finite formal language＿⟯, besides specifying its syntax we could ⟮just list ＿all well-formed words＿⟯.

 ### formal grammar

 #### production rules

-A formal grammar consists of n production rules.
+⟮＿A formal grammar＿⟯ consists of ⟮n ＿production rules＿⟯.
-A production rule consists of a left-hand and right-hand side.
+»⟮A production rule⟯« consists of ⟮a left-hand⟯ and ⟮c_;right-hand side⟯.

 #### derivation

-A derivation is an application of the production rules of a formal grammar to arrive at a well-formed word.
+»⟮A derivation⟯« is ⟮an application⟯ of ⟮＿the production rules＿⟯ of ⟮＿a formal grammar＿⟯ to ⟮arrive at a ＿well-formed word＿⟯.
-Derivation is finished when we've arrived at a string with no more nonterminals.
 The start symbol is the point we start derivation from.
 Derivation involves replacing all nonterminal symbols with the contents of further production rules until there are no nonterminals left.
+Derivation is finished when we've arrived at a string with no more nonterminals.
+⟮Terminals/nonterminals⟯ are technically ⟮called terminal/nonterminal symbols⟯.
-Nonterminals are also called syntactic variables.
+⟮Nonterminals⟯ are also called ⟮syntactic variables⟯.
-Terminals are elements from the alphabet.
+Nonterminals are elements that are replaced with the right-hand side of further production rules.
+»⟮Terminals⟯« are ⟮elements from ＿the alphabet＿⟯.
-Terminals are written in lowercase letters, nonterminals are written in uppercase letters.
+⟮＿Terminals＿⟯ are written in ⟮lowercase letters⟯, ⟮c-;＿nonterminals＿⟯ are written in ⟮uppercase letters⟯.
-The empty word is indicated e or ε.
+The ⟮empty word⟯ is indicated ⟮e⟯ or ⟮c_;ε⟯.

 ##### start symbol